edgedb/qna-admin/README.md

   You will see in the left sidebar the section "Getting Started".
 There you will find the instance name.

+  > For local development EDGEDB_INSTANCE and EDGEDB_SECRET_KEY are not needed.

 - `EDGEDB_SECRET_KEY`: You need to generate this key.
 You can do it by running

   ```